Stop Cop City: May 2023 additional arrests

 In May 2023, three activists were arrested and charged with felony intimidation of a police officer and misdemeanor stalking, with penalties up to 20 years in prison, for posting fliers and identifying an officer that shot Tortuguita.

 That same month, the GBI and APD conducted a SWAT style raid on the Atlanta Solidarity Fund (ASF), a legal bail fund.
-Three of the fund’s organizers were arrested and charged with charity fraud and money laundering.
+Three of the fund's organizers were arrested and charged with charity fraud and money laundering.
 Regarding the arrests, Georgia Attorney General Chris Carr pledged to “not rest until we have held accountable every person who has funded, organized, or participated in this violence and intimidation” regarding the protests.
 All fifteen charges of money laundering against three ASF organizers were eventually dropped in September.

 June - September 2023 public referendum

 On June 6, 2023, the Atlanta City Council approved the $31 million funding after more than 16 hours of in-person public comment from over 300 speakers, the vast majority of whom were opposed to the project.
 More than 1,000 people signed up to speak, but hundreds of people were not admitted to the building.
 A minority of speakers supported the project, stating that opponents do not represent the people of Atlanta.

-In June 2023, a coalition of activist groups opposed to the construction project announced their plans to force a referendum that would cancel the city’s lease to the APF for Cop City.
+In June 2023, a coalition of activist groups opposed to the construction project announced their plans to force a referendum that would cancel the city's lease to the APF for Cop City.
 The Georgia constitution allows residents to force a referendum on decisions by local governments if they can get 15% of registered voters to sign petition; in Atlanta, 60,000 to 70,000 signatures would be required.
 The city said cancellation of the lease would not be legal.

 In September 2023, organizers submitted 116,000 signatures for the referendum, but the City Council refused to count them, and said the activists had missed the deadline to turn in the signatures.
 That deadline had been extended by US District Judge Mark Cohen, but the city's appeal of that decision got held up for over a year in the 11th Circuit Court of Appeals, and had not resolved as of April, 2025.
+In January 2026, the 11th Circuit panel ruled 2-1 that the petition to force a referendum was invalid.